 What Can You Do to Prevent Hair Loss from Chemotherapy?

 An ice cap or a cooling cap is a cap made of ice that is worn over the head during chemotherapy.
-It works by reducing the circulation and blood flow to the scalp.
+It works by reducing circulation and blood flow to the scalp.

 Be vigilant regarding scalp health and scalp hygiene.
 Use a moisturizer for scalp dryness and use a very mild cleanser, perhaps a baby shampoo.

-When Does Hair Loss Happen?
+When Does Hair Thinning Happen?

 Hair loss from chemotherapy happens within 2-4 weeks after starting chemotherapy.

-On average, it takes between 3 and 6 months for hair to regrow.
+On average, it takes between 3 and 6 months for the hair to regrow.
 Your hair may change color or texture, especially during the first growth.

-Strategies for Coping During Hair Loss
+Strategies for Coping

 Watching your own hair fall out, or finding it on your pillow, can cause extreme anxiety.
 Be sure to discuss any severe anxiety with your doctor.
 A hair net is a simple but effective way to secure your hair.